iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Experiment

 \subsection{Eye Tracking Content}

-Two videos were chosen to evaluate the gaze patterns across different content types.
+Two videos were selected to assess gaze patterns across different content types.

 \textbf{Lecture Video.} A short educational mathematics lecture video\footnote{Youtube video url: https://www.youtube.com/watch?v=gTSTrCJ0LDg} was selected to assess the visual attention during instructional content.
-This video features a lecturer presenting a concept and several distractions from other students and background elements.
+This video features a lecturer presenting a concept while being interrupted by distractions from other students and background elements.

-\textbf{Quiz Questions.} A video containing two Unified Modeling Language (UML) quiz questions displayed as static images, one after another.
+\textbf{Quiz Questions.} A video containing two Unified Modeling Language (UML) quiz questions, displayed as static images, one after the other.
 Each question consisted of a diagram, a question, and four possible answer choices.
 This type of content was used to evaluate the participants' gaze patterns during problem-solving tasks and visual information processing.